jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 To create the Application Link:
 1. In Bitbucket Server, go to **Administration** (select the cog in the top navigation bar)  > **Application Links**.
 2. Enter the application URL (see Application Link details page) and select **Create new link**.
+3. If you are using Bitbucket DC version 7.21 or above, you will be prompted to select a type of application link.
+Choose **Atlassian Product**.
-3. Select **Continue** on the warning message.
+4. Select **Continue** on the warning message.
 This is not a problem.
-4. Complete the form:
+5. Complete the form:
    - Application Name - Enter a name to help you identify this Jenkins instance.
    - Application Type - Leave as Generic Application.
    - Service Provider Name - Enter the same name you used for Application Name.